DexterHuang/CyberCodeOnline/UpdateNote.md

 ### 0.1827

--   Fixed issue with being able to purchase item when AFK task is running
+-   Fixed issue with being able to purchase items when AFK task is running
 -   Fixed issue with unable to play with other player's pet

 ### 0.1826

--   Now apartment market shows how much pets slot each type of apartment has
+-   Now apartment market shows how many pet slots each type of apartment has
 -   Fix display issue related to the latest iOS system update

 ### 0.1825